 How Is Churning Proven?

-Excessive trading is typically determined by evaluating your account’s break-even or cost-equity ratio (measures the annual cost you incur from an investment strategy) and annual turnover rate (calculated by dividing the total annual purchases by the account’s average balance during a year).
-Typically, an annualized turnover ratio of 4 or higher is excessive.
+Excessive trading is typically determined by evaluating your account’s break-even or cost-equity ratio, which measures the annual cost you incur from an investment strategy and annual turnover rate.
+Typically, an annualized turnover ratio of 4 or higher is excessive but other ratios may also be excessive, depending on the circumstances.

-Meyer Wilson works with the industries’ best damages experts to analyze your portfolio for excessive trading.
+Meyer Wilson works with the industry’s best forensic accounting experts to analyze your portfolio for excessive trading.
 This collaborative effort highlights our dedication to providing effective solutions for investors.
+Reach out to our team today to schedule a free consultation with a churning (excessive trading) attorney and learn more about how to prove churning.

 Our lawyers are nationwide leaders in investment fraud cases.